TangYanYee/HKUST-Robotics-Team-SW-Tutorial-2021/Tutorial 3 - Advanced IO/Homework_PWM.md

 ### Story:
 There are 3 villains with differnt HP.
 You now need to beat them(make ther HP become 0 or less).
+At first user will enter a selecting mode which will allow them to select the villain to attack.

 Each of the attack will output different anount of damage with different effects:
 Light Attack: -10 HP to single villains
 Heavy Attck(not fully charged): -10 HP to the selected villains and -5 HP to the villains next to the selected one.